Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ```
 cd ~/FoodTrackerBackend/FoodServer
 ```
-2. Create and move into the Views folder
+2. Create and move into the Views folder.
 ```
 mkdir Views
 cd Views
 ```
 3. Create a FoodTemplate.stencil file.

 We will use terminal commands for file creation but you can use a text editor of your choice.
 ```
 cat > FoodTemplate.stencil
 ```
 **Note:** You can exit cat using `CTRL+D`

-4. Add Stencil code for displaying meals
+4. Add the following Stencil code for displaying meals:
 ```
 <html>
 There are {{ meals.count }} meals. <br />